Search criteria that distinguish the best from the rest

 Everybody makes mistakes.
 It's perfectly natural.
 When an algorithm fails, most individuals rationally assume responsibility.

-When it comes to Google searches, most of us are grateful that the engine recognises our search intent and corrects and offers correctly spelt words.
+When it comes to Google searches, most of us are grateful that the engine recognises our search intent and corrects and offers correctly spelled words.
 This isn't going to change with the app, but it can improve.

 Make sure the algos are trained to fix misspellings whether you're constructing an app in-house or outsourcing the work to a mobile app design and development business.